 Kali Nicole Gross

-Kali Nicole Gross is a professor of African American studies at Wesleyan University.
+Kali Nicole Gross is Martin Luther King, Jr professor of history at Rutgers University.
 She is the author of Colored Amazons: Crime, Violence, and Black Women in the City of Brotherly Love, 1880–1910 (2006), which received the John Hope Franklin Center Manuscript Prize and the Association of Black Women Historians' Letitia Woods Brown Memorial Book Prize, and Hannah Mary Tabbs and the Disembodied Torso: A Tale of Race, Sex, and Violence in America (2016).
 She has been featured on npr and a number of radio and television programs, and her opinion pieces on race, gender, and criminal justice can be found in the Washington Post, "bbc News," the Huffington Post, the Root, American Prospect, Ebony, JET, and Truthout.

 Click here for more information about Kali Nicole Gross.